enhance-dev/enhance.dev/app/docs/md/patterns/event-listeners.md

 </doc-code>

-That works great but if we truly do want to follow best practices we should clean up our event listeners when our component is removed from the DOM.
+That works great, but if we want to follow best practices, we should clean up our event listeners when our component is removed from the DOM.
 We'll remove that event listener in the `disconnectedCallback` method.
-In order to do that we'll need to refactor our component slightly.
+In order to do that, we'll need to refactor our component slightly.

 1. Extract our click handler to a method named `clickHander`.
 1. Save a reference to the `button` element in the `constructor`.